AshishTho/ceo_sentiment/README.md

-# CEO Resignation – Reddit Sentiment Analysis
+# CEO Sentiment Analysis → Macro Market Dashboard

-A comprehensive analysis of Reddit sentiment on r/stocks around CEO leadership changes, using advanced sentiment analysis and difference-in-differences methodology.
+A comprehensive sentiment analysis project that **began with CEO leadership changes** and is **expanding into a real-time Macro → Market Sentiment Dashboard**.
+This showcases the evolution from focused NLP analysis to production-ready financial data science applications.

-## 📊 Overview
+## 📊 Current Implementation: CEO Resignation Analysis

-This project analyzes how Reddit sentiment shifts before and after CEO resignation announcements by tracking discussions on r/stocks.
-Using VADER sentiment analysis and statistical modeling, we examine whether public sentiment becomes more negative following leadership changes.
+This project currently analyzes Reddit sentiment on r/stocks around CEO leadership changes, using advanced sentiment analysis and difference-in-differences methodology. **This serves as the foundational sentiment pipeline** for the larger macro-sentiment dashboard system.

 ## 🔬 Methodology